HL7/fhir-shorthand/input/pagecontent/index.md

 ```
 * Lines 1 and 2 defines aliases for the LOINC and SNOMED-CT code systems.
 * Line 4 declares the intent to create a profile with the name CancerDiseaseStatus.
 The name is typically title case and should be "computer-ready" (i.e., suitable for code generation).
 * Line 5 says that this profile will be based on Observation.
-Specifying the parent is required.
 * Line 6 gives an id for this profile.
 The id is often not the same as a the profile name, and typically follows the convention of putting the IG short name first, followed by hyphenated version of the profile name.
 If the id is not specified, the name of the profile will be used for the id.
 * Line 7 is a human-readable title for the profile.
 * Line 8 is the description that will appear in the IG on the profile's page.